Dublin, Ohio: Parks and recreation

-Dublin features 999.2 acre of parks, including 77 mi of scenic bike trails and 65+ developed parks with wooded natural areas and river frontage.
+Dublin maintains 64 developed parks covering more than 1,136 acres (4.597 km^{2}), along with 178 acres (0.7203 km^{2}) of undeveloped parkland.
+The city's park system includes 154 miles (247.84 km) of bike trails as well.
 Several Dublin parks are located along the Scioto River, including the two Dublin Kiwanis Riverway parks.
 The river is accessible at several points for small watercraft, and the nearby Griggs and O'Shaughnessy reservoirs allow motorboating and sailing.

 The Rec Center is home to the Dublin Sea Dragons, a year-round competitive swim team.

 Located on the outskirts of Dublin, Glacier Ridge Metro Park provides amenities and facilities for biking, disc golf, horseback riding, and picnicking.
 This park is not a part of the City of Dublin's parks, rather a unit of the Columbus and Franklin County Metroparks.